Form submit losing textarea CR LF characters

 4

-The script here.
-PLEASE note I had to remove the first character in each line (the ‘<’ char) in order to get the code to display here:
+PLEASE note I had to remove the first character in each line (the ‘<’ char) in order to get the code to display here: Fixed - TechnoBear

 $(document).ready(function(){